FAQs for entrants to the Insight Astronomy Photographer of the Year competition.

 What images are displayed in the exhibition?

-All the winning images are displayed on lightboxes.
-The shortlisted images can be viewed on a gallery interactive.
+All the winning images and most of the shortlisted images are displayed on lightboxes.
+The entire shortlist can also be viewed on a large scale projection.

 You don’t sell all the images in the shop.
 How do I get hold of prints?